How to Become an Auditor

 Step 1: Earn a Bachelor's Degree in Accounting

 Most auditors earn their bachelor's degree in accounting.
-Other common college majors include economics, finance, and business administration.
+Other common college majors include economics, finance bachelor's, and business administration.

 During an undergraduate degree, auditors should take classes in financial accounting, auditing, and management accounting.
 Many programs also incorporate general business classes that emphasize analytical and decision-making skills.